 In the past, most Southern, Eastern, and Central Europeans had their own traditional and popular salami, as making salami was seen as the way to preserve meat.

 Moreover, each country has a different salami style, but the most well-known salami in the USA is Italian-originated salami.
-Plus, salami is usually named after the place where they are produced, for example, Arles salami, Hungarian salami, etc.
+Salami is usually named after the place where they are produced, for example, Arles salami, Hungarian salami, Genoa salami, etc.

 Now, let’s talk a bit about how salami is made.
 Salami refers to big sausages made from dried, fermented, and cured ground meats with fat, herbs, and seasonings.